From the 2020 year, we’ve made the following changes to income tax assessments and returns.

-After the return has been filed, in myIR go to the 'Summary' tab in your client’s Income tax account, select 'Manage' in the 'Current income types' heading and add a cease date to the other income sources, this will stop the client being selected for an IR3 the following year.
+After the return has been filed, in myIR go to the 'More' link in your client’s Income tax account, select 'My income sources' under the 'My income' heading and add a cease date to the other income sources, this will stop the client being selected for an IR3 the following year.

 If your client qualifies for any of the write offs only available to qualifying individual (not IR3 filers), you will need to contact us to have this years' assessment changed.

 Altering and finalising an Income tax - more information request